1916 United States presidential election: Results

 To date, this is the last presidential election in which North Dakota and South Dakota did not vote for the same candidate, with the only others being 1896 and 1912.
 This is the last time Illinois voted for a losing candidate until 1976, the last time Minnesota voted for a losing candidate until 1968, and the last time West Virginia voted for a losing candidate until 1952.
 It was the only time a Democrat was elected without winning West Virginia from the state's founding until 2008.
 (Note: West Virginia's electors were voted on separately, and one of Wilson's, Orland Depue, managed to win.)
 This election was one of only four U.S. presidential elections, held since the Democrats and Republicans became the two major parties in U.S. politics, in which the winner did not carry any of the three Rust Belt states of Michigan, Pennsylvania, and Wisconsin; the others were 1884, 2000, and 2004.
-Hughes is the only Republican candidate between 1888 and 1932 that was never elected president.
+Hughes is the only Republican candidate between 1888 and 1932 who was never elected president.

 This was the last election in which the Democrats won New Hampshire until 1936 and the last in which the Democrats won Arizona, California, Colorado, Idaho, Kansas, Maryland, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Utah, Washington, and Wyoming until 1932.
 This would also be one of four times in which the winning presidential candidate lost his home state, including 1844, 1968, and 2016.
 This election and the 1968 election are the only elections ever where the winning presidential and vice-presidential candidates lost each of their home states.
 Wilson was the last Democrat to win an election without carrying Minnesota, Massachusetts, and Rhode Island (although he had previously won the latter two states in 1912).
 This was the first time since 1856 that Democrats won consecutive elections.
 The eleven states of the former Confederacy provided 5.45% of Hughes' votes, with him taking 24.89% of the vote in that region.
+Wilson was also the last president to leave office after serving two full terms before the ratification of the 22nd Amendment in 1951, which established presidential term limits.